Custom Fields

 ## Field Types

-- **Checkbox:** a yes-or-no value, such as "Wants SMS", "Beta access", "VIP", or "Accepted terms".
+- **Checkbox:** use for a yes-or-no value, such as "Wants SMS", "Beta access", "VIP", or "Accepted terms".

 ## Where Fields Appear

-- **Automations:** branch a workflow, wait until a date, or update a value based on custom field data.
+- **Automations:** branch a workflow, wait until a date, or update a field value based on custom field data.

 ## Create and Manage Fields